blinskey/greek-reference/README.md

 This version of Greek Reference is designed to work with a new version of the [Greek Reference Database Creator][].
 It replaces the old version of Greek Reference hosted on Bitbucket.

+## Icons

+This project includes icons from <androidicons.com>.
+Since they're not licensed for redistribution, they're excluded from the repository.
+If you'd like to build the app yourself, you'll need to provide your own replacement icons.

 ## Texts

 This project includes the text of *An Intermediate Greek-English Lexicon*, by Henry George Liddell and Robert Scott.
 Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
 Original version available for viewing and download at http://www.perseus.tufts.edu/hopper/.